Learner pathways

 Student Profile

-• Finds change and transitions difficult
+• Find change and transitions difficult and requires high levels of structure and predictability

-• Communication is often needs led
+• Communication is often needs-led and supported through personalised strategic

 Teaching and Learning Style

-• Individual timetable
+• Individualised timetable approach

 • High staffing ratio